JWitcoff/PromptCrafter/replit.md

 ## Overview

-PerfectPrompt is a modern web application that serves as a prompt engineering assistant for OpenAI models.
-The application helps users generate optimized system and user prompts tailored to specific models, task types, and tones.
-It provides a user-friendly interface for creating professional prompts with contextual guidance and formatting tips.
+PerfectPrompt is a modern web application that serves as an intelligent prompt engineering assistant for OpenAI models.
+The application features a **task-first workflow** where users describe what they want to accomplish in natural language, receive intelligent model recommendations with detailed reasoning, and then generate optimized system and user prompts tailored to their specific needs and selected model.
+It provides a user-friendly interface with step-by-step guidance through the entire prompt optimization process.

 ## User Preferences